kozodoi/Kaggle_Leaf_Disease_Classification/README.md

 - `pretraining/`: model weights pretrained on external datasets.

-## Modeling pipeline
+## Working with the repo

 Our solution can be reproduced in the following steps:
+1. Downloading competition data and adding it into the `data/` folder.
-1. Running all training notebooks to obtain weights of 33+2 base models for the ensemble.
+2. Running all training notebooks (`pytorch-model`) to obtain weights of 33+2 base models for the ensemble.
-2. Running the ensembling notebook to obtain the final prediction.
+3. Running the ensembling notebook `lightgm-stacking` to obtain the final prediction.

+All PyTorch training notebooks have the same structure and differ in model/data parameters.
+Different versions are included to ensure reproducibility.
+If you only wish to get familiar with our solution, it is enough to inspect one of the PyTorch modeling codes and go through the `functions/` folder to understand the training process.

-The notebooks are designed to run on Google Colab and require downloading the competition data to the corresponding folders.
+The notebooks are designed to run on Google Colab.
 More details are provided in the documentation within the notebooks.